20k/crapmud_documentation/README.md

 ## API

 The official client uses GET requests, however any request will work as the server does not distinguish.
-Fill in the body for all below commands
+Fill in the body for all below commands.
+The port is 6750.
+There is a semi experimental websockets implementation available on 6760, use text mode

 ### Client -> Server